alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 they try their ideas with purpose, but they try a lot of ideas with purpose.)

 My issue is that people take this too far.
 Look, writing beautiful code takes time.
 Writing *legible* code does not take much more time.
-Cleaner code (with real variable names) reduces the complexity of the mental model of your code, which makes it easier to catch bugs.
+Using real variable names and adding useful comments reduces the complexity of the mental model of your code, which makes it easier to catch bugs.
-This is especially important in machine learning, where bugs don't surface as compiler errors, they surface as 20% drops in performance that could come from bugs, or bad data, or a bad model, and you want to make sure that bugs are easy to quickly disprove. *It will save time in the long run, even if you're the only one who looks at your research code,* and if you ever work with collaborators, they'll thank you.
-This is especially true if your collaborator is future-you, replying to a reviewer rebuttal asking for a new experiment 2 months after you've looked at any of your paper's code.
+This is especially important in machine learning, where bugs don't surface as compiler errors, they surface as 20% drops in performance.
+Since that performance drop could come from bugs, or bad data, or a bad model, you want to make sure that bugs are easy to quickly disprove. *Doing some code cleanup  will save time in the long run, even if you're the only one who looks at your research code,* and if you ever work with collaborators, they'll thank you.
+This is especially true if your collaborator is future-you trying to run an experiment for a reviewer rebuttal 2 months after you've touched any of the relevant code.

-You'll get better at coding in an industry lab.
-It's a bit of an osmosis thing - you're embedded in a company with non-researcher SWEs and will happen to pick up good habits from them.
+You'll get better at coding in an industry lab, and this will make you a better researcher.
-And this will make you a better researcher.
+It's an osmosis thing - even if no one teaches you good habits, you're embedded in a company with non-researcher SWEs and will naturally acquire good habits.

 Now on the flip side, you're not going to teach many classes in industry.
-Depending on the company, you have the chance to teach some, but you'll have many more chances in academia.
+Depending on the company, you may have the chance to teach some, but you'll have many more chances in academia.
 And teaching will also make you a better researcher, because it will force you to clarify ideas until newcomers can understand them, which is the exact skill you need when writing papers.